patrickjparker/patrickjparker/README.md

 ### Hi!

-I'm currently a computer science student.
-To test out some of the projects I'm working on, follow the link to my [website.](http://patrickjparker.com/)
+I'm currently a computer science student

 <!--
 **patrickjparker/patrickjparker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.